cpatrickalves/kaggle-houses-prices-prediction/README.md

 data/sampleSubmission.csv - contains the template to submit the solution. data/data_description.txt - a text file describing the dataset

-In this competition my best score was ????% and I got the position ??? on the leaderboard (_last update: 11/12/2019_).
+In this competition my best score was ?? and I got the position ?? on the leaderboard.